 part of the occupants' lives.
 Seven Hearths was willed to the Society by famed artist George Laurence Nelson, who bought the dilapidated structure in 1919, restored it and lived in it until his death in 1978.
 Mr. Nelson wrote an enchanting account of his love affair with Seven Hearths, entitled New Life for Old Timber, which is available from the Historical Society Bookstore.

 Exhibitions at Seven Hearths are changed each year.
-These include exhibitions from the Society’s own collection, collections on loan, community exhibits, as well as presentations of the work of Mr. Nelson and his parents, who were also artists.
+The 2017 Exhibit is "Founders of Kent - Starting From Scratch on the Colonial Frontier."
+These include exhibitions from the Society's own collection, collections on loan, community exhibits, as well as presentations of the work of Mr. Nelson and his parents, who were also artists.